Dress Codes: How the Laws of Fashion Made History – A Book Talk with Richard Thompson Ford

 Moderated by Naomi Mezey, Professor, Georgetown University Law School

 Join us for a virtual conversation with author and professor Richard Thompson Ford discussing his latest book, Dress Codes: How the Laws of Fashion Made History (2021).
 An insightful book that explores dress codes and the history of the laws of fashion from the middle ages to the present day.
-Dress Codes uncovers and examines the canons, and customs of clothing and the unwritten rules, implicit dress codes that still influence opportunities and social mobility.
-The conversation will center the intersections of race, gender and class.
+Dress Codes uncovers and examines the canons, customs of clothing and unwritten rules, and implicit dress codes that still influence opportunities and social mobility.
+The conversation will center on the intersections of race, gender and class.